KratosOfficial/Calculator/README.md

 <h1 align="center">Challenges and Learnings along the way 🤯</h1>

 ````
-In the development of these applications, I learned a lot about logic, folder organization, and I had a new idea and learned about
+In the development of these applications, I learned a lot about logic, folder organization, and I had a new
-Flutter Widgets.I got along well with the development of this application.
-Unfortunately there was a silly error that cost me a
+idea and learned aboutFlutter Widgets.I got along well with the development of this application.
+Unfortunately there was a silly error that cost me a certain amount of time, and the only thing I should have
-certain amount of time, and the only thing I should have done was to give a "Flutter Pub Get" in Terminal, fortunately, I found
+done was to give a "Flutter Pub Get" in Terminal, fortunately, I found thissolution,and the application works
-thissolution,and the application works normally in version 1.0.0.
+normally in version 1.0.0.

 ````
 <hr>